 There is always something to discover at Iowa City's East Side Recycling Center, whether it be waste reduction, stormwater management, energy efficiency, or green building.

 Interested in learning more about waste reduction?
 Resource Management staff provide group tours of East Side (minimum of 10 people), and host a variety of events throughout the year.
 For more information on events, contact Recycling Coordinator Jane Wilch at firstname.lastname@example.org or 319-887-6110.

 The Environmental Education Center is an all-season event venue.
-The location is the perfect size for a meeting, company gathering, family reunion or other function.
+The center is the perfect size for a meeting, company gathering, family reunion, or other function.
 For more information about the Environmental Education Center and rental details, check out the Environmental Education Center Information Guide.

-Salvage Barn, a program of the Iowa City Friends of Historic Preservation, is a resale venue for historically significant building materials.Visit the Salvage Barn's website for more information and current donation/sales hours.
+2. Salvage Barn, a program of the Iowa City Friends of Historic Preservation, sells used, historically-significant building materials.Visit the Salvage Barn's website for more information.

 Mobile collection events are held approximately quarterly at the East Side Recycling Center.

 Next event: Friday, September 28, 2018, at East Side Recycling Center, 2401 Scott Blvd.
 SE.